solidoracle/matic-staking-dapp/README.md

+Welcome to the STAKING APP

-npm install
+Initialize dependencies, by opening terminal: npm install cd client npm install

-add your keys on .env
+We are deploying on matic, remember to add your keys on .env Deployment script npx hardhat run --network matic scripts/2_deploy.js

+Remember to past your staking contract number in the App.js file in Client

+To start frontend:
+cd client
+npm start

+To run tests:
+npx hardhat test

 deploy on matic
 npx hardhat run --network matic scripts/2_deploy.js